foramsojitra/prep/README.md

 console.log(y.foo); // Something else
 console.log(x === y) // true

 As you can see, x is a mutable object, and any change in the property of x gets reflected in the value of y.
-Why?
 They all share the same reference.
 So, when you update the value of a property of x, you’re modifying the value for all the references to that object.
 ~~~

 ### Q : Difference between "==" and "==="